myConsciousness/myConsciousness/README.md

 <!-- MY-BSKY_TIMELINE:START - Do not remove or modify this section -->
 ---

+> Shinya Kato 🤯 @shinyakato.dev 2023-10-19T23:23:32.924Z
+>
+> It's time to contribute to the localization of deck.blue!

+---

+> Shinya Kato 🤯 @shinyakato.dev 2023-10-19T23:17:27.879Z
+>
+> Good catch and it’s an interesting issue!
+Encoding the parens is a last resort, let's see if I can solve this without encoding first

+---

 > Shinya Kato 🤯 @shinyakato.dev 2023-10-19T15:58:59.404Z
 >
 > Okay